bricaud/graphexp/README.md

 Graphexp works with [Amazon Neptune](https://aws.amazon.com/neptune).
 With this database, set `SINGLE_COMMANDS_AND_NO_VARS = true` in the file `graphConf.js`. if you use REST over `https` you may need to set `REST_USE_HTTPS = true` as well.

+Make sure you choose the correct version of Gremlin on the bottom right corner.
+Setting a wrong version may lead to unexpected problems such as not displaying the edges.

 Additional parameters can be configured inside the file `graphConf.js`.

-**New** : GraphExp has now curved links and can display multiple edges between 2 nodes.
-Thanks to a contribution from [agussman](https://github.com/agussman).
-This is the default, you can still come back to straight edges by setting `use_curved_edges = false` in `graphConf.js`.

 ![graphexpzoom](https://github.com/bricaud/graphexp/blob/master/images/graphexpzoom.png "Exploration of the Tinkerpop modern graph")
 ![graphexpzoom with curved edges](https://github.com/bricaud/graphexp/blob/master/images/curved_links.png "Exploration of the Tinkerpop modern graph with curved links and multiple edges between node 1 and 2")